 The appeal also highlighted arguments made in the Texas Lawsuit, such as whether FDA's warning labels uniquely devalued luxury items like cigars and how much speech was limited by the new rules.

 The joint D.C./Texas lawsuit scored its largest victory in early 2020 when Mehta ruled that the warning labels that were set to be required for cigars were unconstitutional, a follow-up to his 2018 ruling.
 This ruling meant that not only were warning labels not required for premium cigar boxes but also for advertisements.
-The latter is key as ti also means that premium cigar companies and retailers will not have to submit 12-month warning label plans.
+The latter is key as it also means that premium cigar companies and retailers will not have to submit 12-month warning label plans.

 Yes, but nothing permanent.